-The project site is located approximately 0.5 miles north of the Hesperia Airport.
-However, the project is not impacted by any safety zones associated with this private airport (60).
-The project site is much farther from the Southern California Logistics Airport (SCLA) and the Apple Valley Airport and will not be affected by any safety zones for these airports.
+The boundary of the site is five miles from the Hesperia Airport.
+At this distance, the site is expected to be exposed to noise levels less than 60 CNEL.
+At this distance, the project is not impacted by any safety zones associated with this private airport (10).
+The project site is even farther from the Southern California Logistics Airport (SCLA) and the Apple Valley Airport and will not be affected by any safety zones for these airports.